avoevodin/turorial/HTTP.md

 * 401 - Unauthorized
   > Authentication is required for the resource.
 In response header
   > should be the field WWW-Authenticate with authentication conditions.
-* 402 - Payment required
 * 403 - Forbidden
   > Client isn't allowed to operate requested resource.
 * 404 - Not Found
 * 405 - Method Not Allowed
   > Response should enclose allowed methods in the header ALlow.
-* 406 - Not Acceptable
-  > The requested URI can't accept characteristics that enclosed in
-  > request's header.
-* 407 - Proxy Authentication Required
-  > Code is similar to 401, but for a proxy server.
-* 408 - Request Timeout
-* 409 - Conflict
-  > Conflict for the resource.
-* 410 - Gone
-  > Resource has been at this URL, but was deleted.
-Current address is unknown.
-* 411 - Length Required
-  > Client should specify Content-Length in request header.
-* 412 - Precondition Failed
-  > This code returns if all conditional header fields aren't successful.
-* 413 - Payload Too Large
-  > Request body is too large.
-Response may enclose header Retry-After
-  > if the problem is temporary.
-* 414 - URI Too Long
-  > Also returns when the client tries to transfer too long parameters
-  > in method GET, not in POST.
-* 415 - Unsupported Media Type
-* 416 - Range Not Satisfiable
-* 417 - Expectation Failed
-* 418 - I'm a teapot
-* 419 - Authentication Timeout (not in RFC 2616)
-* 421 - Misdirected Request
-  > Request was redirected to the server, that isn't allowed to give a response.
-* 422 - Unprocessable Entity
-  > Message body has correct syntax, but it contains a logical error, that's
-  > not able to be processed.
-* 423 - Locked
-  > Target resource is blocked by the pointed method.
-* 424 - Failed Dependency
-  > Depended operation was failed.
-* 425 - Too Early
-  >
-* 426 - Upgrade Required
-* 428 - Precondition Required
-* 429 - Too Many Requests
-* 431 - Request Header Fields Too Large
-* 449 - Retry With
-* 451 - Unavailable For Legal Reasons
-* 499 - Client Closed Request

 #### 5xx - Server Error:
 * 500 - Internal Server Error
   > Any outlaw error.
-* 501 - Not Implemented
-  > Server isn't able to process the request.
-Usually this response
-  > returns when method isn't supported.
 * 502 - Bad Gateway
   > Server as a gate has received invalid response from the upstream
   > server.